UPPS 04.04.01 - General Workplace Policy

 Nursing mothers of children less than one year of age are eligible for additional break periods and private space to express breast milk during the workday.
 Additional guidance is provided in UPPS No. 04.04.61, Mother-Friendly Worksite.

-1. This section applies to university staff positions and is in accordance with Texas Government Code, §658.010 and §659.018.
+* This section applies to university staff positions and is in accordance with Texas Government Code, §658.010 and §659.018.
 It does not apply to faculty positions or positions that require student status as a condition of employment.
+Faculty are subject to protocols and expectations as defined by the provost and executive vice president for Academic Affairs related to online teaching, office hours, and other expectations regarding geography of work.

 All remote working arrangements must be approved by the direct supervisor.
 Long-term remote work arrangements must also be approved by the appropriate divisional vice president.